leovalette/Canne-Blanche/README.md

 [LiDaR](#lidar)

 ### B-L475E-IOT01A
+To run the program, import it to the [MBed compiler](https://os.mbed.com/compiler/).
+MBed is an online compiler which allows you to download the binary file to execute for your embedded card.

 #### LiDaR
 There is the connection diagram to connect the LiDaR to the B-L475E-IOT01A :
 ![Connection diagram](https://snag.gy/aXzPZR.jpg)
+The represented card here is not the B-L475E-IOT01A but an Arduino Leopardo which have approximately the same pins.
+Just notice that the pins named SDA and SCl on the Arduino Leopardo are named D14 and D15 on the B-L475E-IOT01A.